pcmueller/flashcards/README.md

 # Flash Cards!

 ## Abstract
-** A fun project to simulate the use of flash cards run entirely through the user's Command Line Interface (CLI).
+**A fun project to simulate the use of flash cards run entirely through the user's Command Line Interface (CLI).
+This app cycles through a "deck" of cards, and with each card and prompt's the user to select one of three possible answers to specific question, each answer prompting a response of either "correct" or "incorrect."
+One a deck has been completed the user is notified and provided with the percentage of questions answered correctly.**

 ## Demonstration
 [GIF]